Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Critical reception

-Her eccentricity prevented her being taken seriously by literary historians for long after her death.
+Cavendish was mostly lost to obscurity in the early twentieth century.
 Not until Virginia Woolf's The Common Reader (1925) did discourse rediscover the Duchess.
-Woolf remarked that: Though her philosophies are futile, and her plays intolerable, and her verses mainly dull, the vast bulk of the Duchess is leavened by a vein of authentic fire.
+Woolf remarked that: the vast bulk of the Duchess is leavened by a vein of authentic fire.
 One cannot help following the lure of her erratic and lovable personality as it meanders and twinkles through page after page.
 There is something noble and Quixotic and high-spirited, as well as crack-brained and bird-witted, about her.
-Her simplicity is so open; her intelligence so active; her sympathy with fairies and animals so true and tender.
-She has the freakishness of an elf, the irresponsibility of some non-human creature, its heartlessness, and its charm.
-After centuries of lost interest, Margaret Cavendish became popular in the 1980s, when rediscovered and analysed from a modern feminist perspective.
-Since then there have been nine book-length critical studies of her and a biography written in 1957, which can be found here.
-There have been many attempts to justify her eccentricity with a historical lens.
-She has also gained fame as one of the first female science-fiction writers, with her utopian novel The Blazing World.
+Her simplicity is so open; her intelligence so active.
+Margaret Cavendish began to generate intense scholarly interest in the 1980s, when rediscovered and analysed from a modern feminist perspective.
+Since then there have been many book-length critical studies of her.
+She has also gained fame as one of the first science-fiction writers, with her novel The Blazing World.
 Her self inserted as a character named Margaret Cavendish in The Blazing World is said to be among the earliest examples of the modern Mary Sue trope.
 More recently, her plays have been examined in performance studies, for blurring the lines between performance and literature, challenging gender identities and upsetting gender norms.
 Further analysis on Cavendish appears here.

 This new interest has engendered media projects.
-Margaret the First by Danielle Dutton dramatises her "with lucid precision and sharp cuts through narrative time", as a new approach to "imagining the life of a historical woman".]
+The film, The Blazing World (2021), is loosely inspired by Cavendish's science fiction story.
+Siri Hustvedt's The Blazing World (2014), which was also loosely inspired by Cavendish, won The Los Angeles Times Book Prize for Fiction and was long-listed for the Booker Prize.
+Margaret the First by Danielle Dutton dramatises her "with lucid precision and sharp cuts through narrative time", as a new approach to "imagining the life of a historical woman".
 As the digital humanities grow, several projects have begun archiving Cavendish.
 The International Margaret Cavendish Society was set up as "a means of communication between scholars worldwide", to increase awareness of Cavendish's scholarly presence as a hub for newsletters, contacts and links to Cavendish's works.
 Likewise the Digital Cavendish Project works to make Cavendish's writing accessible and readable for people across the web and "highlight digital research, image archives, scholarly projects, and teaching materials".
 On 26 January 2018, the Digital Cavendish Twitter account announced that its next goal was to compile the Complete Works of Margaret Cavendish.